bulgantamiri/fibostackclient/doc/source/contributor/command-options.rst

 Command Options
 ===============

-OpenStackClient commands all have a set of zero or more options unique to the command, however there are of course ways in which these options are common and consistent across all of the commands that include them.
+fibostackClient commands all have a set of zero or more options unique to the command, however there are of course ways in which these options are common and consistent across all of the commands that include them.

-These are the set of guidelines for OSC developers that help keep the interface and commands consistent.
+These are the set of guidelines for fsc developers that help keep the interface and commands consistent.

 In some cases (like the boolean variables below) we use the same pattern